MBODM/DotNetBinariesSize/README.md

 ### What it is

 After a short discussion with a friend of mine (greetings to Stefan), about how much minimal size some different self-contained .NET executables/binaries have (when compiled with "minimum output size" options, like Trimming), i thought it´s a good idea to quickly test this on my own.
-I just use this GitHub repo to have some place to save the projects and share the results.
+I just used this GitHub repo to have some place to save the projects and share the results.

 So, really nothing special here. 😁